Swap to Beauty & makeup or Hair or go back to all job sectors

 You can join the Chartered Institute of Ergonomics & Human Factors for professional development training, events and networking opportunities.

-You'll find more about careers and training in ergonomics from the Chartered Institute of Ergonomics & Human Factors.
+You can learn more about careers in ergonomics from the Chartered Institute of Ergonomics & Human Factors.

-With experience, you could progress into line management or project management.
+With experience, you could move into line management or project management.